bwagenseller/bwagenseller.github.io/operating_systems/docker/image_commands.md

    * In this case, the Dockerfile is in the cirrent directory.
    * This could be an absolute path _or_ it could be relative to your current working directory.

 !> Be **very** careful about running this command with a specific [reference](operating_systems/docker/image_commands?id=identifying-images) more than once (with changes to the Dockerfile or associated files; if you make no change and run it, it will not actually replace the image).
 Every time you run this (with changes), the old run will become an [intermediate image](operating_systems/docker/docker_basics?id=intermediate-image) which can still be tied to a container but will have its repository name / tag nulled out (so you cannot use them to reference that image any more).
-Ths is fine if you are building it as a test (as you can just [rune the old images](operating_systems/docker/image_commands?id=remove-dangling-images) easily), but if you are building this to immediately launch a container, be _careful_ of either updating the tag or quickly deleting the test container you create.
+Ths is fine if you are building it as a test (as you can just [prune the old images](operating_systems/docker/image_commands?id=remove-dangling-images) easily), but if you are building this to immediately launch a container, be _careful_ of either updating the tag or quickly deleting the test container you create.

 ## Nonstandard Dockerfile Names